tom-englert/L10N-Web-Demo/README.md

 ```ts
 const text = resources.MAINPAGE_WELCOME({ User: 'tom'})
 ```
-Also this will not compile if insufficient formatting parameters are provided.
+Again code completion will support you to write correct code that will not compile if you provide insufficient or wrong formatting parameters.

 ## Installing ResXResourceManager
 You will need at latest version 1.40 of [ResXResourceManager](https://github.com/dotnet/ResXResourceManager).